 Bus. & Prof. Code § 23090 (amended).
-Jurisdiction 10
+Jurisdiction

 23090.
-Any person affected by a final order of the board, including the 11 department, may, within the time limit specified in this section, apply to petition 12 the Supreme Court or to the court of appeal for the appellate district in which the 13 proceeding arose, for a writ of judicial review of such the final order.
-The 14 application for writ of review shall be made within 30 days after filing of the final 15 order of the board.
-16
+Any person affected by a final order of the board, including the department, may, within the time limit specified in this section, apply to petition the Supreme Court or to the court of appeal for the appellate district in which the proceeding arose, for a writ of judicial review of such the final order.
+The application for writ of review shall be made within 30 days after filing of the final order of the board.

-17 Comment.
-Section 23090 is amended to change the application for a writ of review to a petition for judicial review, consistent with Code of Civil Procedure Section 1123.610, and to 18 delete the 30-day time limit formerly prescribed in this section.
-Under Code of Civil 19 Procedure Section 1123.640, the petition for review must be filed not later than 30 days after 20 the decision is effective.
-A decision is effective 30 days after it is delivered or mailed to the 21 22 respondent, unless the agency orders that it shall become effective sooner.
+Comment.
+Section 23090 is amended to change the application for a writ of review to a petition for judicial review, consistent with Code of Civil Procedure Section 1123.610, and to delete the 30-day time limit formerly prescribed in this section.
+Under Code of Civil Procedure Section 1123.630, the petition for review must be filed not later than 30 days after the decision is effective.
+A decision is effective 30 days after it is delivered or mailed to the respondent, unless the agency orders that it shall become effective sooner.
 Gov't Code § 11519.
-23 thereafter specified by court order and shall direct the board to certify the whole 26 record of the department in the case to the court within the time specified.
-No 27 new or additional evidence shall be introduced in such court, but the cause shall 28 be heard on the whole record of the department as certified to by the board.
-29

-24 Bus. & Prof. Code § 23090.1 (repealed).
+Bus. & Prof. Code § 23090.1 (repealed).
 Writ of review